Domain registration changes and Brexit

-- Your business, organisation or undertaking has an EU or EEA address;
+- Your business, organisation or undertaking has an EU address;

-- You have an EU or EEA citizenship; or
+- You have an EU or European Economic Area (EEA) citizenship; or

-- You have an EU or EEA residence.
+- You have an EU or European Economic Area (EEA) residence

-How can I change my domain name to a non .eu domain?
+How do I change the domain name associated with my products to a non .eu domain?

 What happens next?

-As EURid issues more notices about the eligibility of .eu domains in regards to Brexit, we will provide any further information as it becomes available via email and within this Support article.
+As EURid and Afnic issue more notices about the eligibility of their domains (in regards to Brexit), we will provide further information as it becomes available via email and within this Support article.